wiseman-timelord/Wsl2-AmdGpu-Chat/README.md

 # Wsl2g-AmdGpu-Agent
 Status: Alpha
-- Trying to make the best chatbot I can, for non-Rocm Amd GPU on Wsl2.
+- Trying to make the best chatbot/agent I can, for NonRocm-AmdGpu/Avx2 on Wsl2-Python3.
-- It will be designed/tested with Qwen2.5.
+- It will be designed/tested with Qwen2.5; `Qwen2.5-7B.Q6_K.gguf` (descriptive text generation and user interaction) and `Qwen2.5-Coder-7B.Q6_K.gguf` (programming and wsl system commands) and `Qwen2.5-7B-Instruct.Q6_K.gguf` (processing of text).
 - It will be intended to run optimally on given hardware setups, offloading as many layers as is safe to the GPU.
-What options are there in WSL for detection of shaders/gpu memory?
-Are there libraries for this?
-Or built in.
+Free ram is calculated and layers are dynamically calculated depending upon the model, and assigned.
 - After successfull creation, then expand to be able to use, chunking and rag (or whatever is better).
 - Keep adding features, research on internet is priority, or local files.

 ### DESCRIPTION: